wireapp/wire-docs/src/how-to/install/helm-prod.rst

 that are installed in Kubernetes.

-Assuming you have followed the procedures in the previous document, the values and secrets files for cassandra, elasticsearch, and minio(if you are using it) will have been filled in automatically.
-If not, examine the 'prod-values.example.yaml' files for each of these services in values/<servicename>/, copy them to 'values.yaml', and then edit them.
+Assuming you have followed the procedures in the previous document, the values and secrets files for cassandra, elasticsearch, and minio (if you are using it) will have been filled in automatically.
+If not, examine the ``prod-values.example.yaml`` files for each of these services in values/<servicename>/, copy them to ``values.yaml``, and then edit them.

-Once the values and secrets files for your databases have been configured, you have to write a 'values/databases-ephemeral/values.yaml' file to tell databases-ephemeral what external database services you are using, and what services you want databases-ephemeral to configure.
+Once the values and secrets files for your databases have been configured, you have to write a ``values/databases-ephemeral/values.yaml`` file to tell databases-ephemeral what external database services you are using, and what services you want databases-ephemeral to configure.
 We recommend you use the 'redis' component from this only, as the contents of redis are in fact ephemeral.
-Look at the 'values/databases-ephemeral/prod-values.example.yaml' file
+Look at the ``values/databases-ephemeral/prod-values.example.yaml`` file

 Once you have values and secrets for your environment, open a terminal and run: